Canucks top Leafs 3-2 in OT in return from COVID layoff - WHIZ News

+“This isn’t just your regular win during the regular season,” coach Travis Green said.
+“It’s a special win.
+We’ve gone through a lot here with our group over the last few weeks.”

 Horvat also had an assist, Nils Hoglander had a goal and an assist, and Braden Holtby made 37 saves as the Canucks played their first game since March 24.
-At least 21 players and four members of the coaching staff tested positive for the coronavirus and Vancouver had 11 games postponed since the outbreak hit late last month.
+At least 21 players and four members of the coaching staff tested positive for the coronavirus.

+“I couldn’t be prouder of our guys in that room,” Horvat said, “the way they manned up tonight and stuck with the process and willed their way to that win.”

+Green thought it was fitting that Horvat, Vancouver’s captain, sent the team to victory in its return.

 No Canucks players remained on the NHL’s COVID-19 protocol list Sunday, but some of Vancouver’s regular starters remained out of the lineup, including goalie Thatcher Demko, defenseman Nate Schmidt and forwards Tyler Motte and Jake Virtanen.